 Archie and many others were dreamers whose heartfelt vision for the Historic District did not stop at what we are today, but looked forward to what many could not see.
 Seemingly small decisions can become defining moments causing directional shift over the years.
 Archie dedicated his life to restoration, preservation and protection of the Historic District; he said in his last report: Everything Matters.

 Success of any vision requires a cohesive mindset with a written comprehensive plan and supporting legislation.
 The document, "Architecutral Design Guidelines of the South Main Historic District', created a weighty foundation on which to build.

 Key to the ambience/brand is continuous quality restoration the entire length of the South Main Historic District and preservation of our authentic historic architecture which projects our unique character.

 3) The Village

 South Main includes businesses and residences side-by-side and over-and-under in the 'historic village' tradition.
 Resident villagers bring a level of care and love that is only found when a place is 'home'; merchants bring a flow that financially supports the extraordinary level of maintenance required in a Historic District.
 Property owners, residents and merchants...each is essential to our historic village fabric under the umbrella of our historic village brand.
 The ambience/character created by our completely unique mix is that which compels visitors and adds value.

 4) People Assets

-We honor those who were passionately purpose-driven and dedicated themselves to the journey for the good of the whole.
+We honor those who were passionately purpose-driven and dedicated to the journey for the good of the whole.
 It is not awards, but meaningful actions that honor.